bbatsov/batsov.com/_posts/2011-05-03-ruby-or-python.md

 [EasyInstall](http://peak.telecommunity.com/DevCenter/EasyInstall) is another popular solution that works with the standard Python distribution.
-Like PyPM it allows you easily search for and install Python packages from the PyPI that are bundled in Python's standard egg format(Jave developers might think of eggs as jars).
+Like PyPM it allows you easily search for and install Python packages from the PyPI that are bundled in Python's standard egg format(Java developers might think of eggs as jars).
 EasyInstall has splendid documentation so I won't go into any details here.